monicahq/monica/docs/contribute/readme.md

 We follow the [conventional commit message](https://conventionalcommits.org/) syntax for our commits.
 For instance, `feat: allow provided config object to extend other configs` or `feat(lang): added polish language`.

-Every feature branch that is squashed onto master must follow these rules.
+Every feature branch that is squashed onto main branch must follow these rules.

 The benefits are:
 * a standard way of writing commit messages for every contributor,